Where can I get support for my mental health?

 - Ask your doctor to refer you to a specialist.

-You can always decide you want to pay privately for your treatment and or therapy and this is covered in more detail in Paying for private treatment and therapy.
+You can always decide you want to pay privately for your treatment and or therapy.